top of page

 1. Cover all entry points

-Doors, sliders, basement access points, and ground-level windows should be prioritized.
+Install sensors on doors, sliders, basement access points, and ground-level windows.

-Hallways are pass-through zones and produce fewer false alarms.
+Hallways are pass-through zones and reduce false alarms compared to bedrooms or living rooms.

 3. Add leak sensors in risk zones

-Laundry areas, bathrooms, under sinks, and near AC units.
+Place them in laundry areas, bathrooms, under sinks, and near HVAC units.

 One well-placed motion sensor often covers more area than expected.